 Use a pair of scissors to cut the lid to the middle point.
 Cut a rough circle shape out.

-The circle should be a big enough to go around the trunk of the tree.
+The circle should be big enough to go around the trunk of the tree.

-Roughen up the plastic lid with sandpaper and before painting it.
+Roughen up the plastic lid with sandpaper before painting it.